 A proud supporter of Israel and the worldwide Jewish community, Jamie McCourt studied comparative law at the Hebrew University in Jerusalem and is a recipient of the Scopus award, the highest humanitarian honor conferred by the American Friends of the Hebrew University.
 Past Scopus laureates include Steven Spielberg, Ted Turner, Gregory Peck, Barbra Streisand and Elie Wiesel.

 Jamie graduated from Georgetown University and served as a chairman of Georgetown’s Third Century Campaign, which raised more than a billion dollars for that institution.
 As a testament to her own belief in education as the great equalizer, she also has a diploma from the Sorbonne in Paris, a JD from the University of Maryland School of Law, and an MS in Management from the MIT Sloan School of Management.

 A respected food and wine connoisseur, Jamie is an investor in a variety of culinary ventures including Bouchon of the Thomas Keller Restaurant Group.
-Jamie recently celebrated her first harvest at her vineyard, Auberge Road, in Rutherford in Napa Valley, where she is committed to producing a world-class hillside Cabernet Sauvignon.
+This past Fall, Jamie celebrated the first harvest at her vineyard, Auberge Road, in Rutherford in Napa Valley, where she is committed to producing a world-class hillside Cabernet Sauvignon.